 Bear in mind, however, that these ‘unlucky’ Macs can stay on (or upgrade to) macOS Monterey, and will still be officially supported by Apple for at least two more years.
 They might not be able to use the latest features, but they’ll keep getting security patches and other ongoing support.
 For more information, see: This is how long Apple supports Macs for.

-It is also likely that even some of the ‘supported’ Macs will not be able to take advantage of all the new features.
+It is likely that even some of the ‘supported’ Macs will not be able to take advantage of all the new features.
 Many of the features of Monterey, such as Universal Control, Spatial Audio and AirPlay to Mac required either the M1 chip, or one of the more modern Intel-powered Macs.
-Read: Which Monterey features run on my Mac?

 Wondering whether the Mac you own will be able to run Ventura?
 We outline the Macs that are compatible with the new version of the macOS below.
-Hopefully, you can easily identify your Mac from the description but if not, read: Which Mac do I have?
+Hopefully, you can easily identify your Mac from the descriptions below but if not, read: Which Mac do I have?

 MacBook models from 2017 or later

 This is the line of slimmer and smaller 12in MacBook models with Retina displays that Apple introduced in March 2015–except that the 2015 and 016 models are no longer included, as of Ventura.
 If you have one of the 2017 MacBooks, available in gold, silver or Space Gray, you should have no problems upgrading to Ventura.